 8) Inappropriate images

 Never ever share improper photographs on Facebook.
-An example is sending nudes or provoking photos to Facebook.
-Even if you delete it later, it might already have traveled through a number of different phones and third-party websites.
-If those images are too explicit, you may receive blackmail calls as well.
+An example is sending nudes or provocative photos to Facebook.
+Even if you delete it later, it might already have traveled through multiple phones and third-party websites.
+If those images are too explicit, you may also receive blackmail calls.

 When sharing images that you deem proper, make sure you turn off geotagging for better personal security.